Cray-HPE/docs-csm/operations/compute_rolling_upgrades/Troubleshoot_a_Failed_CRUS_Session_Due_to_Unmet_Conditions.md

 # Troubleshoot a Failed CRUS Session Because of Unmet Conditions

-**Note:** CRUS is deprecated in CSM 1.2.0.
+**Note:** CRUS was deprecated in CSM 1.2.0.
 It will be removed in a future CSM release and replaced with BOS V2, which will provide similar functionality.
 See
 [Deprecated features](../../introduction/differences.md#deprecated_features).

 If a CRUS session has any unmet conditions, adding or fixing them will cause the session to continue from wherever it got stuck.
 Updating other parts of the system to meet